You’ve noticed that more men are wearing a pink dress shirt these days.

 You don’t need to save your pink shirts only for when you are dressing to impress.
 Try out a pink shirt with blue jeans for a relaxed, trendy style.

-One of the nice things about wearing jeans is that you can dress them up slightly or be one hundred percent casual, as long as they are in good condition.
+One of the nice things about wearing jeans with a shirt is that you can dress them up slightly or be one hundred percent casual, as long as they are in good condition.